-PRC Value-Added Tax and Business Tax
+PRC Value-Added Tax

-Revenues from brand advertising, from the search and search-related business, from Changyou's Web games and from licensed mobile games, as well as revenues from mobile-related services, which are recorded as others revenues, are subject to value-added tax ("VAT").
-To record VAT payable, the Group adopted the net presentation method, which presents the difference between the output VAT (at a rate of 6%) and available input VAT amount (at the rate applicable to the supplier).
-Online game revenues from the operation of PC games and self-developed mobile games are subject to a 5% PRC business tax.
+On May 1, 2016, the transition from the imposition of PRC business tax ("Business Tax") to the imposition of value-added tax ("VAT") was expanded to all industries in China, and as a result all of the Sohu Group's revenues have been subject to VAT since that date.
+To record VAT payable, the Group adopted the net presentation method, which presents the difference between the output VAT (at a rate of 6%) and the available input VAT amount (at the rate applicable to the supplier).